Creating a test

 The new test contains random blocks of questions according to your specified criteria.

 If you’d like to see what questions are included on your test, or customize the test with different questions, click See questions (1).
 When you’re ready to send out an invitation to candidates for them to take the test, click Invite candidates (2).
 To change the name of your test, click Edit next to the test name (3).
-If you’d like to change the duration, test language, or disable question randomization, click the Edit button above those fields (4).
+If you’d like to change the duration, test language, or enable/disable cheating prevention and detection methods, click the Edit button above those fields.
+Click Save (4) to proceed with any changes to the test configuration.

 Creating a test from a list of questions